Tree sort

 Heapsort

-Heapsort – heap sort.
-Time complexity – O(n log n), fast eh?
+Heapsort is a pyramid sort.
+The time complexity of the algorithm is O(n log n), fast, right?
 I would call this sorting – sorting of falling stones.
 It seems to me that the easiest way to explain it is visually.

 The input is a list of numbers, for example: